ScottsC0de/regex-tutorial/Develop/gist-template.md

-# Title (replace with your title)
+# Regex Email Verification Tutorial

 Introductory paragraph (replace this with your text)

 The following tutorial will be explaining how to use Regex to confirm a user's address.

+*Regex*, short for 'Regular Expression', is

+The tutorial is broken into sections, each of which can be found in the 'Table of Contents' section.

 ## Summary